 When Will the USA Drone Port Be Completed?

-When we complete the initial phase of the USA Drone Port’s ongoing construction and development in late 2019 or early 2020, the Drone Port will provide a 500-foot runway, a secure onsite building that houses advanced manufacturing equipment, an indoor unmanned flight testing facility that provides for all-weather testing 24 hours-a-day, office space, hangars, computer labs, high-speed Internet access and a pilot safety shelter—virtually everything that leading edge private companies, small startups, educational institutions, and government agencies will need to test their most promising prototypes as well as to innovate advanced technologies on location.
+The initial phase of the USA Drone Port’s ongoing construction and development completed in late 2018, the Drone Port currently provides a 500-foot runway, a secure onsite building set up to fabricate, build, test, repair and print robotics and accessories.
+Our second phase includes a facility that houses advanced manufacturing equipment, an indoor unmanned flight testing facility that provides for all-weather testing 24 hours-a-day, office space, hangars, computer labs, high-speed Internet access and a pilot safety shelter—virtually everything that leading edge private companies, small startups, educational institutions, and government agencies will need to test their most promising prototypes as well as to innovate advanced technologies on location.

 Even so, our facility—located only 15 minutes downtown Hazard, readily accessible from Kentucky Highway 80—is fully available to our clients right now for multiple advanced uses.
 We recently have built both an asphalt runway and a small building that are set up to fabricate, build, test, repair and print robotics and accessories.
 The surrounding terrain and authorized airspace also are available for test flights.
 Additional infrastructure will be added, but the USA Drone Port as a useful entity exists right now.